Osaka gets walkover at US Open

 |Coverage: Daily radio commentaries on BBC Radio 5 Live Sports Extra/BBC Sport website and app, with selected live text commentaries and match reports on the website and app

-Naomi Osaka's defence of the US Open title continued with a walkover after Serbian opponent Olga Danilovic pulled out of their second-round match.
+Naomi Osaka's defence of the US Open title continued with a walkover after Serb opponent Olga Danilovic pulled out of their second-round match.

-About an hour before the pair were due to walk out on Arthur Ashe Stadium, organisers announced Danilovic, 20, had withdrawn for medical reasons.
+About an hour before the pair were set to walk out on Arthur Ashe Stadium, organisers announced Danilovic, 20, had withdrawn for medical reasons.

 Third seed Osaka will play Estonia's Kaia Kanepi or Canada's Leylah Fernandez in the third round on Friday.